NGSolve/ngsPETSc/docs/src/PETScPC/oseen.py.rst

    vtk.Do()

-.. list-table:: Preconditioners performance for different values of the Reynolds number, for a fixed penalty parameter :math:`\gamma=10^8`
+.. list-table:: Preconditioner performance for different values of the Reynolds number, for a fixed penalty parameter :math:`\gamma=10^8`
    :widths: auto
    :header-rows: 1